About Butemine

 Butemine

-The school was named Butemine to inspire the Sonjo (Batemi) people — with all their sub-tribes and social variations — to unite under one vision: equal access to quality education for every child.
+The school was named Butemine to inspire the Sonjo (Batemi) people, with all their sub-tribes and social variations, to unite under one vision: equal access to quality education for every child.

 Their motto has never wavered: "No one should lag behind.
 There should be no discrimination."
-Special emphasis is placed on girls' education, orphaned children, and those unable to afford school fees — 63 students currently attend free of charge.
+Special emphasis is placed on girls' education, orphaned children, and those unable to afford school fees.
+Currently, 63 students attend free of charge.

 "Education for self-reliance, in the spirit of respecting others in fear of God."